 Science and Environmental Communication

-Jeff Springston, Ph.D., Professor of Public Relations, Associate Dean for Research and Graduate Studies
+Jeff Springston, Ph.D., Professor of Public Relations, Director of MFA Programs

 Dr. Springston’s research interests are public relations, health promotion, and emerging communication technologies.
 His work is published in a variety of leading journals and scholarly publications, including the Journal of Applied Communication Research, Cancer Detection and Prevention, Journal of the Health and Human Services Administration, Handbook of Health Communication, Handbook of Public Relations, Health Communication, Journal of Public Relations Research, International Journal of Behavioral Medicine, International Journal of Intercultural Research, Journalism and Mass Communication Quarterly, Public Relations Review, Journal of Psychosocial Oncology, and Small Group Research.

-Michael Cacciatore, Ph.D., Associate Professor of Public Relations
+Michael Cacciatore, Ph.D., Co-Director of the Center for Health and Risk Communication, Associate Professor of Public Relations

 Dr. Cacciatore’s research has examined the communication of science and risk topics ranging from nanotechnology to food safety to global climate change.
 A significant portion of this research has tracked media depictions of science and risk issues, paying particular attention to the role of social media in the communication process.
 His other research has focused most directly on the interplay between media, values and risk in public opinion formation.
 Dr. Cacciatore’s work has been published in Public Understanding of Science, Science Communication, Risk Analysis, New Media & Society, and Health Affairs among others.